djgogo/vicap/README.md

-Websitemaster Website
+ViCAP Systems Website
 =====================

-The "Websitemaster Website App" is a professional website application developed with the symfony framework.
+The "ViCap Systems Website App" is a professional website application developed with the symfony framework.

 Requirements
 ------------